Skip to main content

 The Portuguese talisman is experiencing fitness woes for the first time this season.

-Cristiano Ronaldo has avoided major fitness issues throughout his career. | Clicks Images/Getty Images
+Cristiano Ronaldo has succumb to a rare injury. | Clicks Images/Getty Images

-Al Nassr are currently in pole position to win the Saudi Pro League for the first time since 2018–19, but they might be forced to navigate their upcoming fixtures without the player most responsible for their strong campaign: Cristiano Ronaldo.
+Al Nassr are currently in pole position to win the Saudi Pro League for the first time since 2018–19, but they will be forced to navigate their upcoming fixtures without the player most responsible for their strong campaign: Cristiano Ronaldo.

 What Injury Does Cristiano Ronaldo Have?